Kaliumhexacyanoferrat/GenHTTP.Themes/README.md

 ## Building from Source

-To build this project, install the [.NET Core SDK](https://dotnet.microsoft.com/download) and run the following commands in the checked out repository root:
+To build this project, install the [.NET 5 SDK](https://dotnet.microsoft.com/download) and run the following commands in the checked out repository root:

 ```
 cd Demo